dotnet/sdk/documentation/general/torn-sdk.md

 This design has a number of goals:

-1. The `msbuild` and `dotnet build` build experience should be equivalent.
+1. The `msbuild` and `dotnet msbuild` build experience should be equivalent.
 1. The Visual Studio Design time experience is independent of the .NET SDK installed.
 1. To make explicit that it is okay, and even expected, that the design time and command line build experiences can differ when the SDK is in a torn state.